godotengine/godot-docs/tutorials/io/saving_games.rst

     }

 Game saved!
 Loading is fairly simple as well.
-For that we'll read each line, use parse_json() to read it back to a dict, and then iterate over the dict to read our values.
+For that, we'll read each line, use parse_json() to read it back to a dict, and then iterate over the dict to read our values.
 But we'll need to first create the object and we can use the filename and parent values to achieve that.
 Here is our